dynamodb-toolbox/dynamodb-toolbox/docs/docs/1-getting-started/3-usage/index.md

 DynamoDB operations like the [GetItemCommand](../../3-entities/2-actions/1-get-item/index.md) are instances of actions, but DynamoDB-Toolbox also exposes utility actions, e.g. for [parsing](../../3-entities/2-actions/16-parse/index.md) and [formatting](../../3-entities/2-actions/19-format/index.md).

-The syntax is a bit more verbose that a simple `PokemonEntity.get(key)`, but it allows for **extensibility**, **better code-splitting** and **lighter bundles** (which is key in the Serverless era) while keeping an intuitive **entity-oriented** and **type-inheriting syntax**.
+The syntax is a bit more verbose that a simple `PokemonEntity.get(key)`, but it allows for **extensibility**, **better code-splitting** and **lighter bundles** while keeping an intuitive **entity-oriented** and **type-inheriting syntax**.

 :::info

-Notice how the action is imported through a deep import, thanks to the [`exports`](https://nodejs.org/api/packages.html#subpath-exports) field of the `package.json`, allowing for even better code splitting.
+Notice how the action is imported through a deep import, thanks to the [`exports`](https://nodejs.org/api/packages.html#subpath-exports) field of the `package.json`.

-Although all classes and actions are exposed in the main entry path, we recommend using subpaths.
-That's what we'll do in the rest of the documentation.
+Although all classes and actions are exposed in the main entry path, we recommend using subpaths, and that's what we'll do in the rest of the documentation.

 :::